OSPAMOX 500mg/5ml gran 100ml

 - Shake the bottle well before taking each dose.

-- Spread the doses at regular intervals throughout the day, at least every 4 hours.
+- Space the doses evenly throughout the day, at least every 4 hours.

 The usual dose is: